-Checks a table for the existence of at least one corresponding row.
+Checking a table for the existence of at least one row

-The EXISTS predicate tests a specified table, typically for existence of at least a row.
+The EXISTS predicate is used to test a specified table, typically for existence of at least a row.
 Since the SELECT statement following the EXISTS is being checked for containing something, the clause is often of the form:

 EXISTS (SELECT...
 FROM...
 WHERE...)

 SELECT name FROM Table_A WHERE EXISTS (SELECT * FROM Table_B WHERE Table_B.Number = Table_A.Number)

 In this example, the predicate tests for the existence of one or more rows specified by the subquery.

 Note that the test must occur on a SELECT statement (not on a UNION).

 The NOT EXISTS clause tests for the non-existence of a row in a table, as shown in the following example: